-One TRICARE Prime option, called the US Family Health Plan is available in 16 states and DC.
-If you live in New England, the Mid-Atlantic, the Western Gulf Coast or in the Puget Sound area you may be eligible for the plan.
+One Tricare Prime option, called the US Family Health Plan (USFHP), is available in 16 states and the District of Columbia.
+If you live in New England, the Mid-Atlantic, the western Gulf Coast or the Puget Sound area, you may be eligible for the plan.

 US Family Health Plan Overview

 The US Family Health Plan began as part of the U.S. Public Health Service hospital program.
 It was made available to military members in 1993.

 The program offers several benefits that Tricare does not, such as free vision exams and discounts on glasses, contact lenses and laser surgery; discounts for health clubs and gyms; alternative health care; and more.